AdobeDocs/audience-manager.de-DE/help/using/features/addressable-audiences.md

  </tbody>
 </table>

-## Fehlerbehebung mit Addressable Audiences {#troubleshooting}
+## Troubleshooting with Addressable Audiences {#troubleshooting}

-Zusätzlich zu den übereinstimmenden Übereinstimmungsraten können Sie auch [!UICONTROL Addressable Audiences] als Fehlerbehebung verwenden.
+In addition to surfacing match rates, you can also use [!UICONTROL Addressable Audiences] as a troubleshooting tool.

 <!-- addressable-audiences-troubleshooting.xml -->

 Nehmen wir an, Sie senden ein Segment an ein Ziel und dieses Ziel zeigt niedrige Berichtszahlen an.
-Das Überprüfen der [!UICONTROL Addressable Audience] Ergebnisse zeigt Ihnen, ob es sich um ein technisches Problem oder nur um eine geringe Übereinstimmungsrate handelt.
+Checking the [!UICONTROL Addressable Audience] results will show you if this is a technical problem or just a case of low match rates.
 Bei einer niedrigen Übereinstimmungsrate ist Ihr Ziel nicht so gut für Ihre ausgewählten Segmente geeignet.
 Ein Unterschied in den gesamten addressable audience numbers zwischen Audience Manager und dem Ziel deutet jedoch auf eine Integration, Synchronisierung oder ein anderes technisches Problem hin.
 Wenden Sie sich in diesen Fällen an Ihren Kundenbetreuer.